michael2012z/BitBible/markdown/KJV/files/Job.md

 10. Will he delight himself in the Almighty? will he always call upon God?

-11. I will teach you by the hand of God: that which is with the Almighty will I not conceal.by…: or, being in the hand, etc
+11. I will teach you by the hand of God: that which is with the Almighty will I not conceal.

 12. Behold, all ye yourselves have seen it; why then are ye thus altogether vain?